alexkorb/GettingAndCleaningDataProject/README.md

 The codebook file "feature_info.txt" is then modified by appending a table of the old and new variable names that end up in the final data set.

-### STEP 5:Creates a second tidy data set with average of each variable for each
+### STEP 5:Creates a second tidy data set with average of each variable for each activity and each subject.

-The average of each variable for each subject and activity is calculated and written to a file called "tidy_data.txt".
+The average of each variable for each subject and activity is calculated and written to a file called "tidy_data.csv".